The Ultimate Guide to EU GDPR Compliance

 GDPR provides protection to the personal data of users, so whenever a company witnessed a personal data breach of EU citizens, they’ll have to issue a notification to the competent supervisory authority within 72 hours.

-The company has to notify authorities about data breach if it leads to alteration, unauthorized usage / transfer, unlawful destruction, illegal access or unlawful processing of to personal data of users.
+The company has to notify authorities about a data breach if it leads to alteration, unauthorized usage/transfer, unlawful destruction, illegal access, or unlawful processing of to personal data of users.

-Diversity of offences resulting in penalties has made several organizations vulnerable towards fines.
-According to research, 53% companies believe that they might be fined for non-compliance once GDPR is enforced.
+The diversity of offenses resulting in penalties has made several organizations vulnerable to fines.
+According to research, 53% of companies believe that they might be fined for non-compliance once GDPR is enforced.